TomHsiung/Essay/README.md

 ### Intention
-Essays here in order to pressure me academic writing.
+An essays project in order to maintain a pressure on me  which keeps me academic writing.